EN English

 ]);

-// Will output the generated query
+// Outputs the generated query.

 $post_id = $database->debug()->get("post", "post_id", ["user_name" => "foo"]);